makeronicc/makeroni/content/about/_index.md

 ## What will Makeroni be?

-Over the coming months, we're going to start building out the web site to enable users to sign up as Makeroni members, complete with a location and as the conditions change, the site will enable groups of local makers (or visiting makers) to meetup and compare notes, hack devices and the like in a Covid-safe environment.
+The plan is that we're going to build out the web site to enable users to sign up as Makeroni members, complete with a location and as the conditions change, the site will enable groups of local makers (or visiting makers) to meetup and compare notes, hack devices and the like in a Covid-safe environment.
 So, that's the plan and if you want to join in making it real, welcome aboard.